Exploring the Dark Energy Equation of State with JWST

 Generally, different cosmological models with various parameters would yield different $\sigma_8$.
 However, since the discrepancy between $\delta_{\rm c, CPL}(0)$ and $\delta_{\rm c,\Lambda CDM}(0)$ is negligible, we can use the same $\sigma_8$ to normalize the current value of $f(\nu)$ \cite{menci2022high}.
-In this work, we use the PYTHON package Boltzmann codes \CLASS{1} \cite{blas2011cosmic} to calculate the halo mass function in the CPL parameterization.
+In this work, we use the PYTHON package \CLASS{1} \cite{blas2011cosmic} and \COLOSSUS{1} to calculate the halo mass function.

-\subsection{THE STELLAR MASS DENSITY}
+\subsection{The stellar mass density}

 The stellar mass $M_\star$ contained within a particular dark matter halo is expressed by the equation $M_{\star}=f_{\rm b}M_{\rm halo}$, where $M_{\rm halo}$ is the mass of the dark matter halo, and $f_{\rm b} = \Omega_{\rm b} / \Omega_{\rm m}$ represents the cosmic baryon fraction, with $\Omega_{\rm b}$ being the fractional energy density of baryon.
-In order to fit JWST observations \cite{labbe2023population} within the CPL parameterization, we need to estimate the maximum cumulative stellar mass density, given by
+In order to fit JWST observations \cite{labbe2023population} within the CPL parameterization, we introduce the maximum cumulative stellar mass density expressed as

 where $V$ represents the comoving volume and satisfies